Helping our Urban Insects

 4) During the winter, we’ll invite you to refine records identification together.
 For those interested to participate, we’ll also develop an annual report exhibiting and comparing data from all our sites.
 This report is to report our studies findings to ourselves, to our communities, to the partner organizations, and to governmental institutions.

-We just started this year at the Growing Center, and yet we’ve done a lot already!
+In 2029, we added the Growing Center to our sutdy sites.
+We’ve done a lot already!
 We have a dedicated EwA page now (this page), we added this location into our 📕 Plant Visitor Survey protocol, we maintain an iNaturalist project (EwA at the Growing Center), and the Survey site log 📊 is up-and-running and public!

 Claire leads regular surveys at the center, and if you’re new to it, you’ll have a great opportunity to learn and practice until you want to do it on your own – unsupervised – or not: it’s fine to keep wanting to do it in a group setting ツ The goal, besides community and science building, is also to have you monitoring when we can’t, and supply additional data.
 The more regular and continuous our surveys are, the better it is for our pollinators, our scientists and ourselves as human Earth-citizen!